chinchalinchin/scrilla/README.md

 > python ./main.py -min SPY GLD EWA

 In addition, some of the functions have extra arguments that can be provided to filter the output.
-For example, moving averages can be calculated for a range of dates by using the <i>-start</i> and <i>-end</i> flags, i.e.
+For example, moving averages can be calculated for a range of dates by using the `-start` and `-end` flags, i.e.

 > python ./main.py -mov -start 2020-03-05 -end 2021-02-01 ALLY BX